-The Administrative Committee shall act for the IEEE-SA Standards Board between meetings and make recommendations to the IEEE-SA Standards Board for its disposition at regular meetings.
-AdCom shall comprise the officers of the IEEE-SA Standards Board, the chairs of each standing committee of the IEEE-SA Standards Board, and the SCC Coordinator.
-The Chair of the IEEE-SA Standards Board shall be the chair of AdCom.
+The Administrative Committee shall act for the IEEE SA Standards Board between meetings and make recommendations to the IEEE SA Standards Board for its disposition at regular meetings.
+AdCom shall comprise the officers of the IEEE SA Standards Board and the chairs of each standing committee of the IEEE SA Standards Board.
+The Chair of the IEEE SA Standards Board shall be the chair of AdCom.